 - The WS Decision Model, which is designed to identify effective wildlife damage management strategies and their impacts, would be consistently used and applied when addressing mammal damage. - EPA-approved label directions would be followed for all pesticide use.
-The registration process for chemical pesticides is intended to assure minimal adverse effects occur to the environment when chemicals are used in accordance with label directions. - All pesticides and repellants used would be registered by the IDOA. - Immobilizing and euthanasia drugs would be used according to the DEA, FDA, and WS' directives and procedures. - All controlled substances would be registered with the DEA or the FDA. - WS' employees would follow approved procedures outlined in the WS' Field Manual for the Operational Use of Immobilizing and Euthanizing Drugs (Johnson et al. 2001).

-- WS' employees that use controlled substances would be trained to use each material and are certified to use controlled substances. - WS' employees who use pesticides and controlled substances would participate in state-approved continuing education to keep current of developments and maintain their certifications. - Safety Data Sheets for pesticides and controlled substances would be provided to all WS' personnel involved with specific damage management activities. - All personnel who use firearms would be trained according to WS' Directives.
+The registration process for chemical pesticides is intended to assure minimal adverse effects occur to the environment when chemicals are used in accordance with label directions. - All chemical methods used by WS or recommended by WS would be registered with the EPA, DEA, FDA, and the MDA, as appropriate. - Immobilizing and euthanasia drugs would be used according to the DEA, FDA, and WS' directives and procedures, including the WS' Field Manual for the Operational Use of Immobilizing and Euthanizing Drugs (Johnson et al. 2001). - WS' employees who use pesticides and controlled substances would participate in state-approved continuing education to keep current of developments and maintain their certifications. - Safety Data Sheets for pesticides and controlled substances would be provided to all WS' personnel involved with specific damage management activities. - All personnel who use firearms would be trained according to WS' Directives.